T-Zahil/hetic-p2019-groupe15/README.md

 ```
 # Go to master
 git checkout master
-# Do the merge without history
+# Do the merge
-git merge --squash develop
+git merge develop
 # Commit
 git commit -m "Version X.X.X"
 # Don't forget to return to the develop branch to work !